Skiing on the Pitztal Glacier in Tirol

 Ski Region Pitztal Glacier & Rifflsee:

 - free shuttle bus from Jerzens to the Pitztal Glacier

 - ski passes can be obtained at our reception

-- Pitz Regio Card includes the skiing areas Hochzeiger, Pitztal Glacier & Rifflsee and Hoch Imst
+- Pitz Regio Card includes the ski areas Hochzeiger, Pitztal Glacier & Rifflsee and Hoch Imst

-- Valley station of the Pitztal Glacier gondola directly accessible via a descent from the skiing area Rifflsee
+- Valley station of the Pitztal Glacier gondola directly accessible via a descent from the ski area Rifflsee

 Top Winter Offers at Andy Hotel Apartment Wellness

 - Ski area Hochzeiger in Jerzens with 50 km of slopes, 9 ski lifts, snow park, natural toboggan run, trails for winter hiking.